userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/gcp-architect/gcp-architect-1.md

 The exam tests your **decision-making**

 * Which services do you chose in which situation?
-* How do you trade off between resilliance, performance and cost whilst not comprimising on security
+* How do you trade off between resilience, performance and cost whilst not compromising on security

-* * *
+---

 What is cloud and why do we need it?